- Debt Help

 Most people want to look great.
 Whether it comes naturally or it’s socialized is a debate for anthropologists and sociologists.
 The question we want to deal with is how to achieve great looks for less.
 And we have some awesome ideas.

-- Shop your own closet – We all have so much in our closets that we forget what’s there.
-Sometimes if you take a closer look, it feels a little like Christmas … or finding that piece at a bargain price all over again!
+We all have so much in our closets that we forget what’s there.
+Sometimes if you take a closer look, it feels a little like Christmas―or finding that piece at a bargain price all over again!

-- Shop your pile of clothes on “the chair” (we all have one) – Sometimes cleaning your room can lead to a big surprise that was once your favorite shirt!
+Sometimes cleaning your room can lead to a big surprise that was once your favourite shirt!

-- Address your shopping habits – If you’re a serial shopper, it might be time to see someone.
-Lifestyle addictions like shopping are common – at the very least read about it to find ways to curtail your habit.
+If you’re a serial shopper, it might be time to see someone.
+Lifestyle addictions like shopping are common.
+Do some research about it to find ways to curtail your habit.

-- Avoid salon money makers – Highlights, ombre, and cool colors have replaced perms as the key money maker for hair salons.
+Highlights, ombre and cool colours have replaced perms as the key money maker for hair salons.
 Do you really need them?
 Can you get away without them?

-- Makeup – Women annually waste hundreds, if not thousands of dollars on overpriced cosmetics.
-Do yourself a favor and check out the book Don’t Go To the Cosmetics Counter Without Me by Paula Begoun at your library.
+Women annually waste hundreds, if not thousands, of dollars on overpriced cosmetics.
+Do yourself a favour and check out the book Don’t Go To the Cosmetics Counter Without Me by Paula Begoun at your library.
 She’s been updating this book since her first edition in 1992.
 Think of it as the Consumer Report for makeup.

-- Cancellation costs – If the membership cancellation fees are too high to make financial sense, get back in there.
-Make it your go-to activity instead of retail therapy when you feel stressed … it’ll keep you out of the malls.
+If the membership cancellation fees are too high to make financial sense, get back in there.
+Make it your go-to activity instead of retail therapy when you feel stressed―it’ll keep you out of the malls.

-- Thinking about fitness – If you don’t have a gym membership but have been thinking about it, do your homework.
+If you don’t have a gym membership but have been thinking about it, do your homework.
 How much will it cost and where will it fit in your schedule to make financial sense.
-If you want to get into fitness but the gym doesn’t appeal to you, shop around for other activities – yoga, recreational sports leagues or outdoor walking or running groups.
+If you want to get into fitness but the gym doesn’t appeal to you, shop around for other activities―yoga, recreational sports leagues or outdoor walking or running groups.
 There are plenty of cost-effective options.